beneboy/lambda-browser-screenshots/README.md

 $ npm install --production
 $ zip -r ../function.zip .
 ```
 Either way, you should get an output file `function.zip`.

 Now upload the `function.zip` to your Lambda in AWS.

 ### AWS Setup

-Supports Node 14.x Lambda runtime.
+Supports **Node 14.x** Lambda runtime.

 You should set up a REST API as the trigger to the function.
 Make sure that you add `image/png` as a
-*Binary media type* in the REST API configuration, otherwise you'll get back base-64 encoded data.
+**Binary media type** in the REST API configuration, otherwise you'll get back base-64 encoded data.

-Whan making the request, you must specify the HTTP header `Accept: image/png` otherwise, again, you'll get back base-64
+When making the request, you must specify the HTTP header `Accept: image/png` otherwise, again, you'll get back base-64
 encoded data.

 The screenshotter runs faster when you can allocate more RAM to your Lambda function, ~1600MB seems to be good to get a
-the screenshot back within 2-3 seconds.
+screenshot back within 2-3 seconds.
 Depending on your region and so forth you should be able to get 1,000,000
 executions for ~$60USD.

 ### Usage